 Nuclear generation has some key intrinsic advantages over other sources of electricity.
 It is able to provide baseload capacity, unlike most other renewable sources of energy, and is associated with minimal environmentally-damaging air emissions such as greenhouse gases, compared to fossil fuel-based generation.

 Demand for uranium products is overwhelmingly driven by nuclear power generation, which is expected to remain robust in the coming decades.
-According to UxC, the global nuclear generation capacity is expected to increase by 10% to 434 GWe in 2030 from 394 GWe in the year 2018.
-At the end 2018, there were 416 operating nuclear reactors globally and 51 nuclear reactors were under active construction in 16 countries.
+According to UxC, the global nuclear generation capacity is expected to increase by 11% to 434.2 GWe in 2030 from 391.4 GWe in the year 2019.

 The Company believes that the supply side of the uranium market is undergoing a structural shift, following a prolonged period of depressed spot prices and oversupply, underpinned by the prevalence of legacy long-term contracts, the majority of which were concluded in the period between years 2005 and 2012.